-This plan does propose that pathways to, from, and within Shadle Park be enhanced in order to provide a greater sense of connectivity throughout the entire district center.
+This plan proposes that pathways to, from, and within Shadle Park be enhanced in order to provide a greater sense of connectivity throughout the entire area.

 These improvements include more clearly defined pathways and signage within the park and logical routes that lead to desirable destinations within and surrounding the park such as transit stops, crosswalks, the schools, and the library.